smart-data-models/dataModel.CPSV-AP/PublicService/doc/spec_IT.md

         model: adms:status
         type: Property
     thematicArea:
-      description: 'This property represents the Thematic Area of a Public Service as described in a controlled vocabulary, for instance social protection, health, recreation, culture and religion, family, traveling economic affairs, tax, staff, environment...'
+      description: 'This property represents the Thematic Area of a Public Service as described in a controlled vocabulary, for instance social protection, health, recreation, culture and religion, family, traveling economic affairs, tax, staff, environment'
       items:
         type: string
       type: array